Kamov Ka-31: Design and development

 The Kamov design bureau was asked by the Soviet Navy to begin the development of an early-warning helicopter in 1985.
 A carrier-capable early-warning aircraft, the Yakovlev Yak-44, was already in development, but it would not be deployable on all ship types.
 Designed on the basis of the Kamov Ka-27, the new helicopter, initially known as the Ka-252RLD, was primarily intended to serve on Kiev-class and Kuznetsov-class aircraft carriers, but also on other ships with a helicopter deck.
 Two prototypes based on series Ka-29 airframes were built.
 In the end, the helicopter received the designation Ka-31.

-The Nizhny Novgorod Radio Engineering Institute was working on a radar design to be used on the An-71; the same design was applied with changes for a rotary-wing airframe.
+The Nizhny Novgorod Radio Engineering Institute was working on a radar design to be used on the Antonov An-71; the same design was applied with changes for a rotary-wing airframe.
 The radar's development took time and it was not until 1987 the first flight took place.
 The production version of the Ka-31 was very different from the Ka-29 from which it was derived.

 Some of the distinct features of the Kamov Ka-31 are: